 Applications are accepted from individuals in doctoral programs as well as individuals who have finished the PhD.
 Successful applicants will be expected to spend approximately one week examining CPNWS holdings in support of their research, and to be in residence prior to October 31, 2017.
 Fellows will be asked to give a presentation about some aspect of their research during the course of their scheduled visit.
 The audience will vary depending on the time of the year, but may include members of the general public as well as students, faculty and staff from WWU.

-Applications are still being accepted for the 2017 award.
+Applications for the award will be reviewed after April 30, 2017.
 For more information about fellowship requirements and how to apply, please click here: https://library.wwu.edu/files/2017ScottFellowship_Announcement_0.pdf.

 Current and Past Recipients